View the 2022 Planning Update Q&A| Just the Facts

 When would district residents get to vote on the recreation center referendum?

-If approved by the Park Board in January 2023, the referendum would appear on the April 4, 2023 ballot.
+On January 16th, 2023 the Board of Commissioners voted to place the referendum question on the April 4, 2023 ballot.
 Key voting dates are as follows:

 Request Vote By Mail Ballot